• Tiếng Việt

 The more you buy, the cheaper each gigabyte gets.
 Pay-as-you-go always costs more than monthly plans.
 Geo matters too — US and Western European IPs run pricier, while Asian and Latin American ones cost less simply because demand is lower.
 Premium city- and ASN-level targeting tacks on extra.

 So what does “cheap” actually mean, and where’s the catch?
-FloppyData at $1/GB or Proxy-Seller at $0.65/GB sound tempting, but it’s usually a trade-off — smaller pool, inconsistent quality, IPs with a shady past.
+FloppyData at $1/GB or Proxy-Seller at $0.65/GB sound tempting, but it’s usually a trade-off: smaller pool, inconsistent quality, IPs with a shady past.
 Save money on traffic and you’ll pay for it in bans and re-uploads.
 I got burned more than once on cheap pools where half the IPs were already blacklisted.
+Watch the entry price too, because it rarely matches the headline.
+MangoProxy advertises $0.6/GB and charges $3.3 on the smallest package, and IPFoxy starts at $5.99/GB before volume discounts drag it down to $1.99.

 SegmentPriceExamples